(Full time) 2020 start

 Learning and teaching

-This course combines studio, exhibition and curatorial work, screenings and visits with traditional teaching and learning methods such as lectures, seminars, tutorials and workshops.
-You’ll also have the chance to enhance your learning by attending talks by visiting artists and speakers, as well as attending exhibitions and conferences both on and off campus.
+This course combines studio, exhibition and curatorial work with traditional teaching and learning methods such as lectures, seminars, studio crits, tutorials and workshops.
+You’ll also have the chance to enhance your knowledge and learning by attending talks from nationally and internationally renowned visiting artists and creative practitioners, as well as attending exhibitions and conferences both on and off campus.

 Assessment

-We usually use a combination of assessment methods that allows you to develop diverse skills.
-These include your studio work, exhibition crits, module presentations, essays and exams, depending on the modules you choose.
+We use a combination of assessment methods that allows you to develop diverse skills.
+These include your studio work, essays and exams, depending on the modules you have selected to study.

 Entry requirements